developersteve/Python-VZero-demo/README.md

 # V.Zero Python demo using Flask

-This is a reall basic example of the Braintree Dropin JS Client Library in Flash to make a Credit Card or PayPal payment.
+This is a reall basic example of the Braintree Dropin JS Client Library in Flask to make a Credit Card or PayPal payment.

 ## Technology